 If you have a valid driver’s license or state-issued identification card, then you have valid identification.
-Most lenders want to see an ID that is recent in issue, lists your current address and has a clear picture of you.
+Most lenders want to see an ID that was recently issued, lists your current address and has a clear picture of you.

-And if you don’t have a valid photo ID, you can bring a birth certificate, social security card, or proof of citizenship along with proof of your current address, like a utility bill in your name.
+And if you don’t have a valid photo ID, you can bring or upload a birth certificate, Social Security card or proof of citizenship along with proof of your current address, like a utility bill in your name.

 You can also apply for an ID card at your state or county’s DMV if you don’t have a valid ID before approaching a lender for a loan.

-Although you don’t need to bring your social security card, you’ll just need to know your eleven digit number.
+Although you don’t need to bring your Social Security card, you’ll just need to know your nine-digit number.

-This is the first question you’ll fill out on your loan paperwork.
-Your lenders will be able to pull the right credit and background information on you with your social security number.
+This is the first question you’ll fill out on your student loan documents.
+Your lenders will pull the right credit and background information on you with your Social Security number (SSN).

-So if you’ve misplaced it, forgotten it, or can’t find it, apply for a duplication social security card and number ASAP to expedite the loan application process.
+Not having your SSN or submitting the wrong number will delay the process altogether.
+So if you’ve misplaced it, forgotten it or can’t find it, apply for a duplicate card and number as soon as possible to expedite the loan application process.

-After filling out your personal information, you’ll be required to fill in your income and employer information on your loan paperwork.
+After submitting your information on student loan documents, you’ll be required to fill in your income and employer information.

-Most banks, especially those giving out unsecured lines of personal loans, require employment and income verification in the form of contact information and pay stubs.
+Most banks, credit unions and online lenders require employment and income verification via contact information and pay stubs.

-If you’re still unsure about how to get income verification, contact your Human Resources representative.
+If you’re still unsure about how to get income verification, contact your employer’s human resources representative.
 They may be able to get you a copy quickly, or verify your employment with the lender.

-Not all personal loan paperwork will require you to show your recent tax documents.
-However, it’s still a good, proactive measure to bring them along with.
-Tax documents from that last two to three years should be sufficient.
+Not all documents required for student loan borrowing will ask you to show recent tax forms.
+However, it’s still a good, proactive measure to have them accessible.
+Tax paperwork from two to three years ago should be sufficient.

 Have on hand your W-2 forms from your past and current employers, or 1099 profit and loss statements if you’re self-employed or own your own business.
 Bring along your complete federal tax returns as well.

-And if you are still not able to get copies, the IRS can help.
-You can fill out a request form online (or via mail) to receive your federal return transcripts from a selected year.
+And if you’re still not able to get copies, the IRS can help.
+You can fill out a request form at IRS.gov (or via mail) to receive your federal return transcripts from a selected year.

-You should also be aware of the balances in each of your accounts, such as savings, retirement, or investment accounts.
-These financial assets may help you look more attractive to a lender who wants to see that you have the means to pay your debts.
+As for what information you’ll need, your checkbook or online banking account can help you fill in the blanks for your routing and checking numbers.
+You should also be aware of the balances in each of your accounts, such as savings, retirement or investment accounts.
+These financial assets may help you look more attractive to a lender who wants to see that you have the means to pay your debt.

 Most lenders will ask for an accurate ballpark estimate of money in your accounts, and the name of your bank.
 However, having a copy of your most recent bank statements to show the lender can only help your chances of getting loan approval.

 On the flip side of your assets are your financial obligations.
-These may include how much of your income goes towards your mortgage each month.
-Or, how much you pay for child or spousal support.
+These may include how much of your income goes toward your mortgage or rent each month, or how much you pay for child or spousal support.